tercenya/fortifica/README.md

   npm run hot
 ```

-You should be able to view the website at http://localhost:5001/app.
-The hot-reload version will refresh with source-code changes to facilitate development.
+You can view the development website at http://localhost:5001/fortifica/.
+The server will hot-reload upon source-code changes to facilitate development.
 You may want to replace the `ui/analysis` folder with output from your own analysis runs.

 To build a production version of the website, run `npm run build`.
 The `ui/output` folder will have a self-contained version of the website, which is checked into the [gh-pages branch](https://github.com/tercenya/fortifica/tree/gh-pages) on github.
+Don't forget to include an `analysis` folder.

 #### WARNINGS

-Don't use the (soon-to-be) deprecated React mixins or `React.createClass`.
+Avoid use the (soon-to-be) deprecated React mixins or `React.createClass`.

-Don't `require('analysis/Champion.json')` - you severely bloat the application, assuming you don't OOM the transpiler.
+Don't `require('analysis/Champion.json')` - you severely bloat the application, assuming you don't OOM the transpiler first.

 ## analyzer